w3f/polkadot-spec/docs/chap-runtime-api.md

   | `apis`                | ApiVersions ([Definition 216](chap-runtime-api.html#defn-rt-apisvec)) | List of supported APIs along with their version |
   | `transaction_version` | Unsigned 32-bit integer                                               | Version of the transaction format               |
   | `state_version`       | Unsigned 8-bit integer                                                | Version of the trie format                      |

-  Table 6.
-Details of the version that the data type returns from the Runtime function.

 ###### Definition 216.
 ApiVersions {#defn-rt-apisvec}